Downing alcoholic drinks to drown out painful memories may end up doing just the opposite, according to new research.

 - Practicing healthy coping strategies for PTSD

-Get help for PTSD and drinking
+Get help for PTSD and Alcoholism

-If you, or someone you know, have a parent, spouse, or other family member or friend who is battling drinking and PTSD, call (844) 557-8575 now to speak with one of our Pathway to Hope specialists.
+If you, or someone you know, have a parent, spouse, or other family member or friend who is battling alcoholism and PTSD, call (844) 557-8575 now to speak with one of our Pathway to Hope specialists.

 They can help you find a treatment program tailored to your specific needs today.
 They are standing by around the clock, waiting for your call.